 Menu

-LangGraph Cycles and Recursion Limits — How to Control Agent Loops
+LangGraph Cycles & Recursion Limits: Control Agent Loops

-Your ReAct agent handles simple questions just fine.
-It calls a tool, reads the result, and replies.
-But then someone asks something vague.
-The LLM fires the same tool over and over.
-Twenty-five rounds later, your terminal blows up with GraphRecursionError: Recursion limit of 25 reached without hitting a stop condition.
-If that sounds familiar, this guide is for you.
-You’ll learn why it happens, how to tame it, and how to build agents that quit on their own instead of crashing.
+Your ReAct agent handles easy queries just fine.
+It calls a tool, gets a reply, and wraps up.
+But then someone asks a vague question.
+The LLM calls the same tool again.
+And again.
+Twenty-five rounds later, your screen shows GraphRecursionError: Recursion limit of 25 reached without hitting a stop condition.
+I’ll show you why this happens and how to fix it for good.

 What Are Cycles in a LangGraph Graph?